The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

-\textbf{Cross-modality}: Cross-modality face recognition generally refers to the heterogeneous face recognition, which performs with a pair of input face images captured by different sensing modalities, such as infrared vs. visible or sketch vs. photo.
-Many traditional methods~\cite{galoogahi2012inter,Yi2015SharedRL,Jin2015LargeMC,Li2016MutualCA,Shi2017CrossModalityFR} have comprehensively studied this topic before.
-How to alleviate the domain gaps between different modalities is a major challenge for deep face recognition methods.
-Besides, compared with the large-scale training samples of regular visible face images, the available infrared or sketch face images are of very limited number.
-The existing works mainly deal with these two issues.
-For the infrared-visible face recognition, several methods~\cite{Reale2016SeeingTF,Saxena2016HeterogeneousFR,Liu2016TransferringDR} employ the transfer learning mechanism, ~\textit{i.e.,} pretraining on the large amount of visible-light (VIS) images and finetuning with the near-infrared (NIR) data.
-Another set of methods~\cite{He2017LearningID,Wu2018DisentangledVR,Deng2019MutualCC,He2019WassersteinCL} aim to decompose the NIR and VIS representations to the modality-specific and modality-invariant components, and use the latter one for the recognition task.
-Moreover, many methods~\cite{Lezama2017NotAO,Song2018AdversarialDH,He2020AdversarialCF} study to synthesize the VIS faces from NIR input, and then perform the regular face recognition algorithms in the VIS domain.
+\textbf{Cross-modality}: Cross-modality face recognition generally refers to the heterogeneous face recognition, which performs with a pair of input face images captured by different sensing modalities, such as infrared vs. visible, or sketch vs. photo.
+How to alleviate the domain gaps between different modalities is the major challenge.
+Besides, the available infrared or sketch images are of very limited number.
+The existing works mainly handle these two issues.
+Many methods~\cite{Reale2016SeeingTF,Saxena2016HeterogeneousFR,Liu2016TransferringDR,Mittal2015CompositeSR,Galea2017ForensicFP,Wan2019TransferDF} exploit the transfer learning, \textit{i.e.,} pretraining on the visible-light (VIS) images and finetuning with the infrared or sketch data, to reduce the domain discrepancy.
+Another set of methods~\cite{He2017LearningID,Wu2018DisentangledVR,Deng2019MutualCC,He2019WassersteinCL} decompose the cross-modality features to the modality-specific and modality-invariant components, and use the latter one for the recognition task.
+Moreover, recent methods~\cite{Lezama2017NotAO,Song2018AdversarialDH,He2020AdversarialCF,Yi2017DualGANUD,Zhu2017UnpairedIT,Wang2018HighQualityFP,Zhang2019DualTransferFS,Zhang2019SynthesisOH,Zhang2020CascadedFS} aim to synthesize the common VIS image from infrared or sketch input, and then perform the regular FR in the VIS domain.

-Similarly, to reduce the domain discrepancy between photo and sketch, transfer learning~\cite{Mittal2015CompositeSR,Galea2017ForensicFP,Wan2019TransferDF} is employed in sketch-photo face recognition.
-Besides, sketch face synthesis is another direction.
-To convert the photos to sketches, some works~\cite{Zhang2015EndtoEndPG,Zhang2017ContentAdaptiveSP} try to learn the fully convolutional network (FCN) with a generative loss, which provides a dense pixel-wise synthesis of sketch face.
-However, the synthesized sketch face is often degraded by severe noise.
-Inspired by the GAN-based methods~\cite{Yi2017DualGANUD,Zhu2017UnpairedIT} in image generation, many approaches~\cite{Wang2018HighQualityFP,Zhang2019DualTransferFS,Zhang2019SynthesisOH,Zhang2020CascadedFS} developed GAN-based frameworks to recover the realistic facial structures and preserve the identity-related information for sketch face synthesis.